NHL free agency: Johnny Gaudreau makes Blue Jackets a winner

 Columbus added a 28-year-old, six-time All-Star in his prime.
 The diminutive and dynamic wing had career highs last season with 40 goals and 115 points, giving him 210 goals and 609 points in 602 games for the Flames.

-The Blue Jackets instantly boosted their shot of making the playoffs, after not doing so the last two years, and improved their chances of advancing in the playoffs for just the second time since the franchise joined the league in 2000.
+The Blue Jackets instantly boosted their shot of making the playoffs, after missing them the last two years, and improved their chances of advancing in the playoffs for just the second time since the franchise joined the league in 2000.

 Here’s a look at some teams that seemed to win, and lose, on the opening day of NHL free agency: